ietf-wg-cellar/matroska-specification/codec_specs.md

 Creators of new `Codec Mappings` to be used in the context of Matroska:

-- SHOULD assume that all `Codec Mappings` they create might become standardised, public, commonly deployed, or usable across multiple implementations.
+- SHOULD assume that all `Codec Mappings` they create might become standardized, public, commonly deployed, or usable across multiple implementations.

 - SHOULD employ meaningful values for `Codec ID` and `Codec Name` that they have reason to believe are currently unused.